-Cost of revenues in our proprietary products and services includes expenses for the manufacturing of products such as raw materials, payroll, utilities, laboratory costs and depreciation.
+Cost of revenues in our proprietary products and services includes expenses for the manufacturing of products such as raw materials, payroll, utilities, laboratory costs, share-based compensation and depreciation.
 Cost of revenue also includes provisions for the costs associated with manufacturing scraps and inventory write offs.